FIG Foundation - Building a Sustainable Future

 - should not have submitted their final thesis at the application

-the event that two excellent applications are judged to be of equal quality,
+In the event that two excellent applications are judged to be of equal

-applications from low-income and lower-middle income countries will be
+quality, applications from low-income and lower-middle income countries will

-PhD Scholarship Application” shown in the Subject Line.
-Applicants are not to
+shown in Subject Line.
+Applicants are not to contact Foundation

-contact Foundation directors individually.
+directors individually.
 Decisions are final.
-No
+No correspondence will be

 Applicants should submit the following set of documents in English in the

 order set out below as a single file in PDF format on A4 paper:

 - A cover sheet showing the candidate’s personal details and those of